ibm-cloud-docs/BlockStorage/managing-block-storage.md

 4. Click the **Acknowledgment** checkbox and click **Delete**.

 When the volume is canceled, the request is followed by a 24-hour reclaim wait period.
 You can still see the volume in the console during those 24 hours (immediate cancellation) or until the anniversary date.
-The waiting period gives you a chance to void the request to cancel if needed.
+The waiting period gives you a chance to void the cancellation request if needed.
 If you want to cancel the deletion of the volume, raise a [Support case](/unifiedsupport/cases/add){: external}.
 Billing for the volume stops immediately.
 When the reclaim-period expires, the data is destroyed and the volume is removed from the console, too.
 For more information, see the [FAQ](/docs/BlockStorage?topic=BlockStorage-block-storage-faqs).

 Active replicas and dependent duplicates can block reclamation of the Storage volume.
 Make sure that the volume is no longer mounted, host authorizations are revoked, replication is canceled, and no dependent duplicates exist before you attempt to cancel the original volume.